Brad Pitt And Angelina Jolie Doc Set To Tell All: Even About Their Affair

 “The film clearly shows there is a pattern in his behavior in relationships,” the source added.

 Aniston may have been left heartbroken by the split, but the insider claims she eventually got the better end of the deal.
-“It seems like Jen really feels like she dodged a bullet with Brad,” the insider explained.
-“Jen seems shocked at the path that Brad went down in the past 12 years.
-Some of the allegations against him are unfounded, but the accusations of alcohol and drugs are not, and it’s all revealed in the film!”

 “It seems like Jen really feels like she dodged a bullet with Brad,” the insider explained.
 “Jen seems shocked at the path that Brad went down in the past 12 years.
 Some of the allegations against him are unfounded, but the accusations of alcohol and drugs are not, and it’s all revealed in the film!”